AdobeDocs/journey-optimizer.it-IT/help/using/orchestrated/activities/enrichment.md

     * **Advanced join**: Use the query modeler to configure the reconciliation criteria.
 To do this, click the **Create condition** button then define your reconciliation criteria by building your own rule using AND and OR operations.

-The example below shows an orchestrated campaign configured to create a link between Journey Optimizer profiles table and a temporary table generated a **Load file** activity.
+The example below shows an Orchestrated campaign configured to create a link between Journey Optimizer profiles table and a temporary table generated a **Load file** activity.
 In this example, the **Enrichment** activity reconciliates both tables using the email address as reconciliation criteria.

 ![](../assets/enrichment-reconciliation.png)

 ### Enrichment with linked data {#link-example}

-The example below shows an orchestrated campaign configured to create a link between two transitions.
+The example below shows an Orchestrated campaign configured to create a link between two transitions.
 The first transitions targets profile data using a **Query** activity, while the second transition includes purchase data stored into a file loaded through a Load file activity.

 ![](../assets/enrichment-uc-link.png)